GabsEdits/fed/docs/index.md

 ## Customization

-Feel free to customize the script according to your preferences.
-You can modify the flags and add/remove specific steps based on your needs.

-### Options

 When running the script, you can specify the flags to customize the installation process.
 Here are some examples:

 ```sh